swcarpentry/shell-novice/07-awk.md

 double quotes.
 In this case we are printing the text "chr", the second and the fourth column for each row in the table.

 So, $0 is the whole line, $1 the first field, $2 the second and so on.
-But what if we want to print the last column, but we don't know its number?
+What if we want to print the last column, but we don't know its number?
 Maybe it is a huge table, or maybe different lines have a different number of columns.